Dumitru CRUDU

 Magda: Alright.

-Magda stands up and walks towards the toilets
+Magda stands up and walks towards the toilets.

 Portarul: Move aside so I can close the door.